k-rajmani2k/optimal-number-of-clusters-using-kmeans/README.md

 # optimal-number-of-clusters-using-kmeans
-Author : Kumar Rajmani Bapat TOOL USED: PYTHON | JUPYTER GOOGLE COLAB From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+# Author : Kumar Rajmani Bapat
+# TOOL USED: PYTHON | JUPYTER GOOGLE COLAB

+Here we have to predict the optimum number of clusters From the given ‘Iris’ dataset and represent it visually.